open-telemetry/opentelemetry.io/content/en/docs/concepts/instrumenting-library.md

 ### Events

-Traces is one of the signals you may emit.
+Traces are one kind of signal that your apps can emit.
 Events (or logs) and traces complement, not duplicate, each other.
 Whenever you have something that should have a verbosity, logs are a better choice than traces.

-Chances are your library uses logs or some similar mechanism already.
-Check out [OpenTelemetry registry](/registry/) to see if OpenTelemetry has integration with it.
-Integrations usually stamps active trace context on all logs, so users can correlate them.
+Chances are that your app uses logging or some similar module already.
+Your module might already have OpenTelemetry integration -- to find out, see the [registry](/registry/).
+Integrations usually stamp active trace context on all logs, so users can correlate them.

-If your language and ecosystem don't have common logging libraries, use span events for additional details you want to share with users.
-[Events]({{< relref "/docs/reference/specification/trace/api#add-events" >}}) maybe more convenient when you want to add attributes as well.
+If your language and ecosystem don't have common logging support, use [span events][] to share additional app details.
+Events maybe more convenient if you want to add attributes as well.

 As a rule of thumb, use events or logs for verbose data instead of spans.
-Always attach events to the instance of span, your instrumentation created, avoid using active span if you can, as you don't control what it refers to.
+Always attach events to the span instance that your instrumentation created.
+Avoid using the active span if you can, since you don't control what it refers to.

 ## Context propagation